talhaahussain/advection-simulation/README.md

-# ECM3446 Continuous Assessment
+# advection-simulation
-##### by Talhaa Hussain

-This submission includes this file, a single C program, three gnuplot scripts, and four PNG images (located in the results subdirectory).
+Continuous Assessment for ECM3446 - High Performance Computing, set by Prof. Luo Man (Year 3, Semester 2).
+Simulates the advection of material from a chimney by wind in the planetary boundary layer.
+The main program is optimised for high performance computers by parallelisation, using OpenMP.
+This repository includes this file, a single C program, three gnuplot scripts, and four PNG images (located in the results subdirectory).

+This work received a final mark of 100/100.

+Please see `specification.pdf` for specification.

+### Prerequisites

 The following instructions assume that you are trying to run the program and view the results with a Linux machine, with gcc, OpenMP, gnuplot.

+### Usage

 The compiled program has NOT been included - please compile the serial program with